getmyisland/getmyisland/README.md

 # Hey!

-I'm Max, aka GetMyIsland, and I'm a 18 year-old programmer living in Germany.
-I develop personal projects with Java, Python and C++.
+I'm Max, aka GetMyIsland, a 18 year-old programmer living in Germany.
+I develop games and personal projects with Java, C#, Python and C++.

 ## Contact